Makeroni/Eye-of-Horus/README.md

 Its main purposes are:

-- -Promote a collaborative workspace for the development of new technologies.
+- Promote a collaborative workspace for the development of new technologies.

-- -Promote the dissemination of new technologies; both projects developed by members of the association, as other people.
+- Promote the dissemination of new technologies; both projects developed by members of the association, as other people.

 To fulfill these purposes are working on:

-- -Create and maintain a physical or virtual, collaborative work space.
+- Create and maintain a physical or virtual, collaborative work space.

-- -Promote and coordinate the development of technological projects for companies and individuals, by members of the association.
+- Promote and coordinate the development of technological projects for companies and individuals, by members of the association.

-- -Promote the capacities of members of the association in competitions, talks and exhibitions.
+- Promote the capacities of members of the association in competitions, talks and exhibitions.

-- -Conduct outreach to the diffusion of new technologies activities.
+- Conduct outreach to the diffusion of new technologies activities.

 ### Makeroni Team